(Last Updated On: September 8, 2018)

 This isn’t the same vitamin E that you find in natural foods.
 The form of vitamin E that is used to fortify almond milk and other foods is derived from petroleum.
 And this form has been shown to increase the risk of prostate cancer.

-Dr. Marc Garnick, an oncologist at Beth Israel Deaconess Medical Center, a clinical professor of medicine at Harvard Medical School, and the editor in chief of Harvard’s Annual Report on Prostate Diseases, warns all of his patients to completely avoid any dietary supplement containing vitamin E.
+Dr. Marc Garnick, an oncologist at Beth Israel Deaconess Medical Center, a clinical professor of medicine at Harvard Medical School, and the editor in chief of Harvard’s Annual Report on Prostate Diseases, warns all of his patients to avoid any dietary supplement containing vitamin E entirely.

 A protein in your liver recognizes natural vitamin E, but synthetic vitamin E goes unrecognized and is excreted as quickly as possible.